MarkusPic/ehyd_tools/README.md

 # Install

+The script is written in Python3.

+I recommend to use [Anaconda](https://www.anaconda.com/download/) to install python on Windows and the Anaconda-Prompt for the commandline tool.

+But you can install the plain python from the [website](https://www.python.org/downloads/).
+To use the syntax explained in the usage section below, you have to add the path to your python binary to the environment variables.

+To do the latter your have to follow the following tasks (for Windows 10):

+1. Open system settings
+2. search for "edit environment variables" (for your account)
+3. edit the "Path" variable
+4. add new path to your python.exe (usually ```C:\\PythonX``` where ```X``` is your installed version number)

 See the python packages requirements in the 'requirements.txt'. (those packages will get installed during the installing process)

-I recommend to use [Anaconda](https://www.anaconda.com/download/) to install python on Windows and the Anaconda-Prompt for the commandline tool.

-The script is written in Python3.

 ## Fresh install